-The story focuses on the usurped Duke Prospero’s quest for vengeance after his brother’s Antonio fails to kill him.
-Prospero escapes to an island with magical books and supplies were he becomes a sorcerer residing with his daughter Miranda and his spirit slave Ariel, waiting for his moment of revenge.
-The play begins with Prospero using his magic to create a tempest ship wreaking the the king and many other royals including Antonio onto his island.
+The story focuses on the usurped Duke Prospero’s quest for vengeance after his brother Antonio fails to kill him.
+Prospero escapes to an island with magical books and supplies, where he becomes a sorcerer residing with his daughter Miranda and his spirit slave Ariel, waiting for his moment of revenge.
+The play begins with Prospero using his magic to create a tempest, ship wreaking the king and many other royals, including Antonio, onto his island.
 From there, we watch the interactions between the spirits and the group of visitors.

-In the video posted on my preview it was mentioned by Aaron Posner the director that he thinks Shakespeare would have been thrilled by all of the magic in this version of The Tempest.
-Holy high self esteem, that is an intense statement to make.
+In the video posted on my preview, it was mentioned by Aaron Posner, the director, that he thinks Shakespeare would have been thrilled by all of the magic in this version of The Tempest.
+Holy high self-esteem, that is an intense statement to make.
 Having watched it…dang.
 That was some good magic.
-Even if you are familiar with magic I would imagine you could enjoy just how seamlessly it was all woven in.
-Everything they did seemed to fit just right, and I found myself both in a state of wonder and discomfort as I asked myself repeatedly “Where did that come from?
-Where did that come from?
+Even if you are familiar with magic, I would imagine you could enjoy just how seamlessly it was all woven in.
+Everything they did seemed to fit just right, and I found myself both in a state of wonder and discomfort as I asked myself repeatedly, “Where did that come from?”
 But as great as the spells were, there were just certain performances that just didn’t work.

 Ariel was the weird Dobby-Robin to Prospero’s Dumbledore-Batman.
 It’s kind of hard not to have him as one of your favorites here, if only because he is involved in some truly great magical feats.
-Acting wise he had me convinced of his identity and motivations from beginning to end, but he would not be one of the more memorable characters if it weren’t for the stunts he pulls.
+Acting-wise, he had me convinced of his identity and motivations from beginning to end, but he would not be one of the more memorable characters if it weren’t for the stunts he pulls.
 In fact, even though Prospero is the great sorcerer, the majority of the tricks are done by Ariel.
-Prospero’s island monster-slave Caliban is one of the most creative portrayals I have seen of a monster in a long time, if not my life.
-The talent and energy that went into that creature is immense.
+Prospero’s island monster slave Caliban is one of the most creative portrayals I have seen of a monster in a long time, if not my life.
+The talent and energy that went into that creature are immense.
 He’s grotesque and perfect precisely as he is.

 Ticket Info at the website: